mcawful/pb-streamdeck-plugin/README.md

 # PhantomBot Control (Stream Deck)

 Control **PhantomBot** from your Elgato Stream Deck.
 The plugin talks to your bot over PhantomBot's **authenticated HTTP panel API**.
-Today you can **run chat commands** from keys (one command per key); the codebase is structured so more actions can be added later.
+You can **run chat commands** from keys (one command per key); the codebase is structured so more actions can be added later.

 > **Not official PhantomBot software.** This project is independent: it is not affiliated with, endorsed by, or supported by the [PhantomBot](https://github.com/PhantomBot/PhantomBot) project.
 Author: **McAwful**.